 Give Your Villain the Stage

-Because you’ve worked hard to create a villain that will give your hero a chance to show us what he/she is made of, you need to give your baddie a place to shine.
+And because you’ve worked hard to create a villain that will give your hero a chance to show us what they are made of, you need to give your baddie a place to shine.

 What scenes do you like to use to create great villains?
 Let me know in the comments.

 Need more plot help?
 After you practice these scenes in the exercise below, check out my new book The Write Structure which helps writers make their plot better and write books readers love.
 Low price for a limited time!

 Think of the hero and villain from your work in progress, or imagine a new hero and villain.
 Then, take fifteen minutes to write one of the six scenes above.
 When you’re finished, share your scene with us in the comments.
 And if you share, remember to leave feedback for your fellow writers.